GeorgiaTech-DDI/makerspace_iot/README.md

 2. **Predictive maintenance:** As discussed in the *research gap* part, in the present scenario only industries with high capital are able to utilize sensor-based predictive maintenance techniques for their machines.

-This is where our research project helps, now we can
+This is where our research project helps, now we can ......

+[Click here](https://github.com/GeorgiaTech-DDI/makerspace_iot/wiki/Introduction-&-Onboarding-for-MSIoT) to know more about the project and onboarding details!

 ## [Documentation](https://github.com/GeorgiaTech-DDI/makerspace_iot/wiki)